fneum/broad-ranges/README.md

 Use PCE to build surrogate models for calculating Sobol sensitivity indices analytically as a post-processing (Sudret, 2008)

+Relation of Polynomial Chaos and Principal Component Analysis:

+- PCE is like PCA over an orthogonal vector space of polynomials

 separate influential from non-influential parameters

 computational cost of sensitivity indices reduces to that of estimating PCE coefficients, 2-3 orders of magnitude faster than traditional MC evaluation (Sudret, 2008)